Open Source ROS 2 Space Infrastructure

 alive in orbit

 The ECLSS models the three core processes: scrubbing CO2 from cabin air, generating fresh oxygen through electrolysis, and recovering clean water from wastewater.
 Each one is a separate ROS 2 node.
-They talk to each other over topics and services exactly the way the real ISS systems do.
+They talk to each other over topics and services in the same way the real ISS systems do.

-The Sabatier reaction is modelled too — CO2 and hydrogen combine to produce water, which feeds back into the oxygen generation cycle.
-It is a genuinely closed loop, not a toy approximation.
+I also modelled the Sabatier reaction, where CO2 and hydrogen combine to produce water.
+That water feeds back into the oxygen generation cycle, so the loop is really closed and not a toy approximation.

 ECLSS closed loop